China summoned the South Korean ambassador after Seoul took similar action to protest comments from Beijing's ambassador.

 South Korean Ambassador to China Chung Jae-ho.
 Photo: Yonhap

-The move came after South Korean Vice Foreign Minister Chang Ho-jin summoned Mr. Xing on June 9 to "sternly warn" him about the "irrational and provocative" comments of the Chinese Ambassador.
+The move comes after South Korean Vice Foreign Minister Chang Ho-jin summoned Mr. Xing on June 9th to issue a "stern warning" regarding the Chinese ambassador's "unreasonable and provocative" comments.

-Earlier, at a meeting on the evening of June 8 with the leader of the Korean opposition Democratic Party Lee Jae-myung, Mr. Hinh warned that South Korea may be "betting wrong" by supporting the US, and called on Seoul to improve relations with Beijing.
+Earlier, at a meeting on the evening of June 8 with South Korean opposition Democratic Party leader Lee Jae-myung, Mr. Xing warned that South Korea might be "making a wrong bet" by supporting the US, and urged Seoul to improve relations with Beijing.

-According to Mr. Chang, Mr. Xing's comments appeared to violate the Vienna Convention, which stipulates the mission of diplomatic missions to promote friendly relations, and could be considered interference in South Korea's internal affairs.
-South Korean Foreign Minister Park Jin also criticized Mr. Xing for "going too far."
+According to Chang, Xing's comments appeared to violate the Vienna Convention, which stipulates the mission of diplomatic missions to promote friendly relations, and could be considered interference in South Korea's internal affairs.
+South Korean Foreign Minister Park Jin also criticized Xing for "going too far."

-The government of President Yoon Suk-yeol is trying to maintain a balance in relations with the United States and China, amid growing competition between Washington and Beijing.
-The United States is South Korea's main security ally, while Beijing is Seoul's largest trading partner.
+President Yoon Suk-yeol's government is trying to maintain a balance in its relations with the United States and China amid escalating competition between Washington and Beijing.
+The U.S. is South Korea's main security ally, while Beijing is Seoul's largest trading partner.

-Chinese President Xi Jinping met with President Yoon in late 2022, calling for increased cooperation in high-tech manufacturing and working together to maintain a global free trade system that helps ensure supply chain security.
+In late 2022, Chinese President Xi Jinping met with President Yoon, calling for increased cooperation in high-tech manufacturing and joint efforts to maintain a global free trade system, helping to ensure supply chain security.

-However, Mr. Yoon recently expressed support for the call from the US President Joe Biden administration to restructure global supply chains to reduce dependence on China, a move that Beijing strongly opposes.
+However, Mr. Yoon recently expressed support for the Biden administration's call to restructure global supply chains to reduce dependence on China.
+Beijing strongly opposes this move.

 Source link